Instructions for preparing COSEWIC status reports

-Report writers must submit to the SSC Co-chair and the COSEWIC Secretariat all survey data (species observations / localities, search effort), whether collected during field verification performed in the course of writing the status report or obtained from third parties (federal, provincial and territorial jurisdictions, Conservation Data Centres, recovery team, etc.).
-Reasonable effort should be made to ensure that the data obtained from third parties can be transferred to COSEWIC by obtaining proper permissions.
-Finally, report writers should submit the final version of the Canadian distribution map in a format compatible with a Geographic Information System (GIS).
+Whether the maps are prepared by the report writer or with help from the COSEWIC Secretariat, submit all survey data (species observations and localities) used in the mapping to the responsible SSC Co-chair and the COSEWIC Secretariat.
+These data may be collected during field verification performed in the course of writing of the status report or obtained from third parties (e.g., federal, provincial, and territorial jurisdictions, Conservation Data Centres, recovery teams, museums, private individuals).
+Reasonable effort should be made to ensure that the data obtained from third parties can be transferred to COSEWIC by obtaining data sharing licenses or agreements (O&P Appendix F8; COSEWIC guidelines concerning sensitive information).
+Final map versions prepared by the report writer must be submitted to the COSEWIC Secretariat in a format compatible with a Geographic Information System (GIS).

 Figure 2.
 Estimating extent of occurrence.
 The method is correct in (a) and incorrect in (b).
 In (a) the outer most sites of occurrence (stars) are connected with a line such that no internal angle exceeds 180o; the enclosed area is the extent of occurrence.
 In (b) the line drawn has several internal angles (arrows) that exceed 180o and the extent of occurrence would be underestimated.

-The “biological” area of occupancy is essentially the total area of habitat occupied by all existing populations.
-This value can be estimated in several different ways, depending on the taxonomic group and the information available.
-For example, for a plant species, the actual area of each occupied site is usually known and therefore can be simply added up.
-While, for a species of bird, the actual area of occupied habitat is often unknown, but the number of pairs and the average home range size can be estimated; the area of occupancy can therefore be roughly estimated by multiplying these two values.
-Because wildlife species vary greatly in the amount of habitat required to sustain a population, e.g., from a few square centimetres for a lichen species to thousand of hectares for a caribou population, the size of the area of occupancy is a function of the scale at which it is measured.
+The biological area of occupancy is essentially the total area of habitat occupied by the Wildlife Species.
+Include this measure if there is biologically-defensible information about the area of occupied habitat, that is, enough accurate information on where the Wildlife Species occurs and does not occur.
+For a plant species, the actual area of each occupied site might be known and therefore can be simply added up.
+For bird species the actual area of occupied habitat is often unknown, but the number of pairs and the average home range size can be estimated; the area of occupancy can therefore be roughly estimated by multiplying these two values.
+Because Wildlife Species vary greatly in the amount of habitat required to sustain a population, e.g., from a few square centimetres for a lichen to thousands of hectares for a Caribou population, the size of the area of occupancy is a function of the scale at which it is measured.

-Identify, where possible, the category of an existing ecosystem classification in which the wildlife species occurs.
-If one of the habitat types the species has occupied corresponds to or is a component of a natural community that NatureServe has ranked, provide the rank(s).
+Identify, where possible, the category of an existing ecosystem classification in which the Wildlife Species occurs.
+If one of the habitats occupied by the Wildlife Species corresponds to or is a component of a natural community that NatureServe or other organizations/agencies have ranked, provide the rank(s).

 |Physiographic and topographic characteristics||Yes||-||-||-|